SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ### B) Download and import the AEM adapter for Integration Suite

->aside negative A new Advanced Event Mesh specific adapter will be made available in November 2023.
-If you already have this enabled in your Integration Suite environment, you can skip this step.<br>
+>aside negative A new Advanced Event Mesh specific adapter was made available in January 2024. <br>
+**Only follow this step if you can't see the AdvancedEventMesh adapter in your Integration Suite tenant.** <br>
-	Otherwise, follow the steps in this section to get a preview of the soon to be released AEM adapter:<br>
+	In that case, follow the steps in this section to get a preview of the AEM adapter:<br>
 	- Download [Integration Suite AEM Adapter](https://github.com/SolaceLabs/aem-sap-integration/blob/main/deployable/IS-artifacts/AEM-Adapter-EA-10-16.zip)<br>
 	- Import the AEM adapter into your Integration Suite tenant and deploy this adapter.